celesteck/cse15l-lab-reports/Week2LabReport.md

 *Optimizing Remote Running*
 ***
 - In this step we will make this process even quicker.
 This is especially helpful when making edits locally on your file.
+- We can learn that special syntax that will make running code faster
+   1. put the command in "quotes" at the end of an ssh command to run it on the remote server
+   2. use semi-colons to run multiple commands on the same line